Giambattista della Porta: Technological contributions

 His interest in a variety of disciplines resulted in the technological advances of the following: agriculture, hydraulics, Military Engineering, instruments, and pharmacology.
 He published a book in 1606 on raising water by the force of the air.
 In 1608 he published a book on military engineering, and another on distillation.

 Additionally, della Porta perfected the camera obscura.
 In a later edition of his Natural Magic, della Porta described this device as having a convex lens.
 Though he was not the inventor, the popularity of this work helped spread knowledge of it.
 He compared the shape of the human eye to the lens in his camera obscura, and provided an easily understandable example of how light could bring images into the eye.

 Della Porta also claimed to have invented the first telescope, but died while preparing the treatise (De telescopiis) in support of his claim.
 His efforts were also overshadowed by Galileo Galilei's improvement of the telescope in 1609, following its introduction by Lippershey in the Netherlands in 1608.

 In the book, della Porta also mentioned an imaginary device known as a sympathetic telegraph.
 The device consisted of two circular boxes, similar to compasses, each with a magnetic needle, supposed to be magnetized by the same lodestone.
-Each box was to be labeled with the 26 letters, instead of the usual directions.
-Della Porta assumed that this would coordinate the needles such that when a letter was dialed in one box, the needle in the other box would swing to point to the same letter, thereby helping in communicating.
+Each box was to be labelled with the 26 letters, instead of the usual directions.
+Della Porta assumed that this would coordinate the needles such that when a letter was dialled in one box, the needle in the other box would swing to point to the same letter, thereby helping in communicating.

 Religious complications

 A Catholic, della Porta was examined by the Inquisition in the years prior to 1578.
 He was forced to disband his Academia Secretorum Naturae, and in 1592 his philosophical works were prohibited from further publication by the Church; the ban was lifted in 1598.
-Porta's involvement with the Inquisition puzzles historians due his active participation in charitable Jesuit works by 1585.
+Porta's involvement with the Inquisition puzzles historians due to his active participation in charitable Jesuit works by 1585.
 A possible explanation for this lies in Porta's personal relations with Fra Paolo Sarpi after 1579.